sourabhk25/AutomatedDrivingSystem/README.md

 ## Introduction

-These days, no. of accidents have increased.
-So, the need of automated driving systems is increasing.
+These days, the number of accidents has increased.
+So, the need for automated driving systems is increasing.
 This project uses computer vision techniques to detect and provide real-time feedback on lane detection, pedestrian detection, stop sign recognition, and driver drowsiness detection.
-It can process video input and offer assistance to the driver in various scenarios.
+It can process video input and assist the driver in various scenarios.

 ## Key Features